narapureddyanusha/anushanarapureddy/README.md

 5. A restart button

  What should the page do:
-1.The counter should count up incrementally every second and the counter should stop once it reaches the given number 2.Highlight fingers when the counter is divisible by 3 3.Highlight toes when the counter is divisible by 5 4.Highlight fingers and toes when the counter is divisible by both 3 and 5 5.The reset button should reset the counter and clear the input 6.The restart button should restart the counter
+1. The counter should count up incrementally every second and the counter should stop once it reaches the given number

+2.Highlight fingers when the counter is divisible by 3

+3.Highlight toes when the counter is divisible by 5

+4.Highlight fingers and toes when the counter is divisible by both 3 and 5

+5.The reset button should reset the counter and clear the input

+6.The restart button should restart the counter